kjk2010/AmpliPi-POE-Touchscreen/README.md

 Note: WiFi functionality on the ESP32-PoE is not available in this repo.
 If WiFi is needed, use the WiFi repo: https://github.com/kjk2010/AmpliPi-Touchscreen-Keypad

 #### To do items for first release
-- [ ] Add controller update support from local AmpliPi source (will require a minor AmpliPi web server modification)
+- [ ] Publish compiled binary
-- [ ] Fix touch locations for buttons on settings page on larger screens
+- [ ] Increase image sizes on screen to improve UX

 #### Finished items
+- [x] Add controller update support from local AmpliPi source (will require a minor AmpliPi web server modification)
+- [x] Fix touch locations for buttons on settings page on larger screens
 - [x] Add rotation setting to settings screen
 - [x] Fix bug where top source bar is blank on startup if source is "None"
 - [x] Update GUI design, including source selection buttons